 1. Court Dimensions: The Playing Frame

-The padel court is a perfect rectangle, adhering to precise dimensions to ensure fair play.
+The padel court is a perfect rectangle, which adheres to precise dimensions to ensure fair play.

 Court Dimensions